Quezon, Palawan

-It is home to the Tabon Caves where the remains of the Tabon Man were discovered.
+It is home to the Tabon Caves, where the remains of the Tabon Man were discovered.
+A population of the critically-endangered Irrawaddy dolphin can also be found in the municipality's waters.

 History

+In the past, the municipality was named Tabon, but now it is a barangay of Quezon that discovered and found the Manunggul Jar.
+The old municipality (Tabon) was popular and derived from the name of the Tabon bird.

 The Municipality of Quezon was created in 1951 from the barrios of Berong and Alfonso XIII from Aborlan and the barrios of Iraan, Candawaga and Canipaan from Brooke's Point.

 In 1957, the sitios of Aramaywan, Isugod, Tabon, Sawangan, Calumpang, Campong-Ulay, Ransang, Cadawaga, Culasian, Panalingaan, Taburi, Latud and Canipaan were converted into barrios.